waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Suicune Hunt (Crystal)
-- Start Turn: 20637 (Thursday)
-- Battle Plan (Tin Tower): 1.
-Hypnosis, 2.
-Night Shade (Fixed 21 dmg), 3.
-Catch.
 - Sequence: 1.
 Burned Tower (Done) -> 2.
 Cianwood (Done) -> 3.
 Route 42 (Done) -> 4.
 Route 38 (Stationary sighting) -> 5.
 Route 14 -> 6.
 Tin Tower (Stationary battle).
-- Route 38 Location: Stationary overworld sprite at (12, 10) near the Fruit Tree.
-Approach to trigger flee.
+- Route 38 Location: Stationary overworld sprite.
+Typically on the ledge or in the tall grass.
+Use (3, 10) as a search target for the western section.
 - Note: Suicune is a stationary overworld sprite.
 If not on screen, it has not been found yet.
-Use (12, 10) as the target.

 # Side Quests & Resources
 - Arthur (Hard Stone): Route 36.
 Thursday only.
-(Arthur dialogue looped Turn 20594, Hard Stone not in inventory).
-Arthur disappears after Thursday.
-- Quick Claw: National Park (34, 12).
-Lady in NE.
-Only present Mon/Wed/Fri/Sun.
-- Phone Contacts: Arnie (Bug Catcher) wants Snubbull.
 - Clear Bell: In Key Items (Verified Turn 20623).
-- Sick Miltank: Needs Berries.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.